HomesByRae/hylia/src/posts/upcoming-event-tennessee-strawberry-festival.md

 The Tennessee Strawberry Festival started in 1947, as a one-day festival sponsored by the Dayton City Lion's Club.
 The events this year include a Strawberry Pageant, a carnival, a fine art show, food and craft vendors, live music, a parade, and much more!

 I'm looking forward to attending for the first time, spending the day with friends, and celebrating my birth month.
-We love visiting friends in Dayton, and I can't wait to enjoy the festival.
+We love visiting friends in Dayton, and I can't wait to experience the festival.

 Have you been to the Strawberry Festival before?
 I'd love to hear any recommendations you have!
 For more information on the Tennessee Strawberry Festival click [here](https://tnstrawberryfestival.com/).
 Hope to see you there!